What Are the Side Effects of Sucralfate in Canines?

 How Sucralfate Works

-Marketed under the brand name Carafate, sucralfate is a compound of sucrose aluminum hydroxide.
+Marketed under the brand name Carafate, Veterinary Partner describes sucralfate as a compound of sucrose aluminum hydroxide.
 It works by coating the gastrointestinal tract, covering and helping to heal any ulcerations.
 Since it passes through the system fairly quickly, dogs usually need two or more doses of the drug daily.
 Available in tablet and liquid forms, sucralfate needs to be given to your dog on an empty stomach.
 While the U.S. Food and Drug Administration has only approved sucralfate for use in people, veterinarians are permitted to prescribe it under an "extra-label" designation.